Nicell/nick.winans.io/src/blog/nice-nano/index.md

 | nRFMicro      | N/A         | Yes         | Yes         |
 | BLE-Micro-Pro | ~$40        | Yes         | No          |

-The BlueMicro's form factor meant that I couldn't build most ProMicro keyboards since it would interfere.
+The BlueMicro's form factor meant that I couldn't build most Pro Micro keyboards since it would interfere.
 The BLE-Micro-Pro was pretty expensive, locked down, and only sold in Japan.
 The nRFMicro was pretty close.
 At first, I decided to modify the nRFMicro to fit my needs, but I soon realized my goals were a bit too ambitious, so I restarted from scratch.

 ## The nice!nano was born